Implementing an Effective Forklift Battery Watering System

 Technicians should check that water levels are consistent before washing and servicing batteries, checking specific gravity and checking voltages.
 Ensuring all cells are operating at peak efficiency is an important part of general forklift battery upkeep.

-A forklift battery watering system as part of GuaranteedPOWER®
+A forklift battery watering system as part of GuaranteedPOWER® forklift power service

-Forklift battery management strategies created as part of GuaranteedPOWER® contracts are designed to be closely aligned with overall supply chain strategies.
+Forklift battery management strategies created as part of GuaranteedPOWER® service contracts are designed to be closely aligned with overall supply chain strategies.
 This means the number and type of batteries are specifically calculated to match your needs, and processes such as forklift battery maintenance, battery watering and charging are carried out to ensure a minimum of downtime.

 The cost model associated with a power management program is different from the traditional option of buying hardware.
 All capital expenditures are replaced with a predictable monthly cost structure, which can be 30% lower than with the standard model.
 This is an especially useful option for fast-moving facilities using 10 or more forklifts.

-Whether you choose to embrace the GuaranteedPOWER® model and turn your battery operations over to third-party experts or you opt for a system managed in house, one fact remains true: You should make sure your forklift battery watering system is a fully optimized process rather than an afterthought.
+Whether you choose to embrace the GuaranteedPOWER® service model and turn your battery operations over to third-party experts or you opt for a system managed in house, one fact remains true: You should make sure your forklift battery watering system is a fully optimized process rather than an afterthought.
 Your logistics efficiency as a whole may depend on this decision.

 Contact Concentric today to see if your facility qualifies for a free power and operational assessment.